Helen848/Html_and_Css/README.md

 # Html and Css Exercises
 ---
 - Notes for each section of a book are included
-- Sample code snnipet programs are also included
+- Sample snnipet codes are also included